danielfdickinson/dfd-wordlists/README.md

 ]
 ```

-Where `words-project.txt` is a file containing words specifict to the
+Where `words-project.txt` is a file containing words specific to the
 repository (project) and exists in the root of that repository.

 --------